2of/2-of-every-component-lib/README.md

 # 2of.io UI Library

-Im just taking all of the bits I wrote from my little portfolio [2of.io](https://2of.io) project and flubbing them into a nice kit.
+Im just taking all of the bits I wrote from my little portfolio [2of.io](https://2of.io) project and flubbing them into a nice UI kit.

 ---